DailyTalk: Spoken Dialogue Dataset for Conversational Text-to-Speech: DailyTalk

-\paragraph{Recording} In the recording step, we managed conditions to provide a clear audio dataset.
-We conducted the recording in a studio so that unnecessary noise was not included.
-Two voice actors were employed to record the entire dataset.
-When actors recorded the speech, they made actual conversation with each other.
-In order to record the natural conversation and inherit characteristics of dialogues from DailyDialog, several directions were provided to the actors.
-First, actors converse with each other while referring to the script, not just reading the script.
-This direction was given to actors in order to record more natural conversation.
-Next, we gave the actors the emotion of each utterance, which is annotated in DailyDialog.
-We provided emotion labels in terms of expressivity label to use the dataset for both expressive TTS and conversational TTS.
-Additionally, we ordered actors to add filling gaps (i.e. \textit{uh}, \textit{um}) in approximately half of the dialogues.
-This direction enables the TTS model to express filling gaps and show the difference when filling the gap is introduced.
+In the recording step, we managed conditions to provide a clear, conversational audio dataset.
+Two English-fluent speakers were employed as voice actors, each having lived in the US for at least 3 years.
+The actors recorded actual conversations rather than just reading the script, and they were directed to follow each utterance's emotion label.
+Additionally, we ordered them to add filling gaps (i.e. \textit{uh}, \textit{um}) in approximately half of the dialogues.
+This direction enables the TTS model to express filling gaps as well.
+The entire recording is done in a studio.